nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

 ```

-This will start a nuxeo repository and will create a CoreSession (using the "Administrator" user) and will initialize the repository using the DefaultRepositoryInit initializer only once (CLASS level) before running the test.
+This starts a Nuxeo repository, creates a CoreSession (using the "Administrator" user) and initializes the repository using the DefaultRepositoryInit initializer only once (CLASS level) before running the test.

 <span style="font-size: 16.0px;">Platform Feature</span>